justinrlee/dcos-notes/walkthroughs/custom-universe.md

 This document describes how to build a Custom Universe (or Catalog) for DC/OS.
 This is distinct from a DC/OS Local Universe.

+High Level difference between the two:
+* Local Universe allows you to access packages from the online Mesosphere Universe from a DC/OS cluster that doesn't have Internet access.
+It re-hosts all artifacts as necessary.
+* Custom Universe allows you to add custom packages to a DC/OS cluster.
+It does not host any artifacts, and assumes they are reachable from your DC/OS cluster.

 ## Context: Universe

 The Mesosphere "Universe" (a.k.a.
 Catalog in DC/OS 1.10+) acts basically as an app store for DC/OS.